-Schedule 2 to the appendix summarises the financial forecast through to 2021/22.
-It demonstrates that all anticipated expenditure can continue to be met whilst maintaining a level of distribution greater than £400,000 to each constituent authority.
+Schedule 2 to the appendix summarises the financial forecast through to 2024/25.
+It demonstrates that all anticipated expenditure can continue to be met whilst maintaining a level of distribution of at least £400,000 to each constituent authority.
 General balances will be maintained above the minimum recommended level of £100,000 throughout the period.